TechGladiator/ruby-postgres-app/README.md

 $ bin/rails s
 ```

-Then navigate to http://localhost:3000/records in your browser.
+Then navigate to http://localhost:3000/imports in your browser.

-You can start creating, reading, updating, and deleting records.
+You can start creating, reading, updating, and deleting imports.
 Your data will be saved to PostgreSQL.